Biblical Dispensations Defined

-In the Bible, a dispensation is a unique administration; a stage in the outworking of God’s plan throughout history, during which MAN IS TESTED IN RESPECT OF OBEDIENCE to a specific revelation of the will of God.
-Scripturally speaking, a dispensation is NOT a period of time but a manner or method, which God sets up to test man during a specific period of time.
+In the Bible, a dispensation is a unique administration, a stage in the outworking of God’s plan throughout history, during which MAN IS TESTED IN RESPECT OF OBEDIENCE to a specific revelation of the will of God.
+Thus, scripturally speaking, a dispensation is NOT a period of time but a manner or method which God sets up to test man during a specific stage of God’s dealing with humanity.

 “God who at sundry [different] times and in divers [various] manners spake IN TIME PAST unto the fathers by the prophets, Hath in these last days spoken unto us by his Son…” (Heb.1:1-2).

 “For the law was given by Moses, but grace and truth came by Jesus Christ.”
 (John1:17).

 “Whereby, when ye read, ye may understand MY [Paul’s] knowledge in the mystery of Christ) Which IN OTHER AGES WAS NOT MADE KNOWN unto the sons of men, as it is now [AD 64] revealed…” (Eph.3:4-5).

 “If you have heard of the DISPENSATION OF THE GRACE OF GOD which is given me to you-ward…” (Eph.3:2).

 “Let a man so account of us, as of the ministers of Christ, and STEWARDS OF THE MYSTERIES OF GOD.
 Moreover it is required in stewards, that a man be found faithful.”
 (1 Cor.
 4:1-2).

 “Whereof I am made a minister, according to the DISPENSATION OF GOD which is given to me for you.”
 (Col.1:25).
 [All emphasis mine].